mateusjs/BuzzSolutions/README.md

 ### Running the tests

-The test suite can be run with
+The test cases can be runned with

+**Obs: if your tests are not running, stop the docker and delete `mysql_data` directory**

 ```
 make test